NinerBull/tRP3_RPNameInQuests/README.md

 * [Interaction](https://github.com/Adaptvx/Interaction)

 This addon should hopefully be compatible with other addons that modify quest windows, chat windows, etc.

+## API
+You can use the following functions in your own addons to make use of this addon's data.
+* `TRP3RPNameInQuests.API:ReturnRPName(renameFullName)` - Gives the character's currently chosen Quest Text RP Name.
+If `renameFullName` is `true`, it will give the full RP Name (Title + First Name + Last Name)
+* `TRP3RPNameInQuests.API:ReturnRPRace()` - Gives the character's currently chosen Quest Text RP Race.
+* `TRP3RPNameInQuests.API:ReturnRPClass()` - Gives the character's currently chosen Quest Text RP Class.
+* `TRP3RPNameInQuests.API:CompleteRename(textToRename)` - Returns the string `textToRename`, replacing the character's OOC Name, Class and Race with their selected Quest Text formatting settings.

 ## :warning: Caveats
 WoW's API only seems to give quest text/dialogue that already has your character's OOC Name/Class/Race in it.
 It does not have placeholders such as `<name>` or `<race>`.